Root Canal Treatment in Raleigh, NC

 After the procedure is completed, mild discomfort may be present for a day or two.
 This can be treated with over-the counter medicines like ibuprofen or naproxen.
 In the meantime, minimize the sensitivity by chewing carefully and by avoiding very hot or very cold foods and beverages.

 In most cases, yes.
 Unless the tooth had bad decay or deep cracks, a tooth that has had the root canal procedure can last a lifetime.
 Regular brushing and flossing do help, of course.

 About Dr. Thomas Cooke, DDS

 Dr. Cooke has been practicing dentistry in Raleigh since 1993.
-His office does complete dental care, from routine cleanings all the way to emergency dentistry.
+His office does complete dental care, from routine cleanings all the way to emergency dentistry including root canals.
 His talented staff of dental professionals have the training and the techniques needed to keep your smile healthy and looking its best.
 Call the office at (919) 872-1700 to schedule an appointment today.
 Dr. Cooke accepts many insurance plans, and flexible payment options are available.